Woman works on laptop at home

 Did you know?

-If you’re looking for more comprehensive credit monitoring services, Discover Identity Theft Protection may be right for you.
+If you’re looking for more credit monitoring services, Discover Identity Theft Protection may be right for you.

-Credit monitoring services help you keep an eye on your credit and may help you identify possible security issues quickly.
+Credit monitoring services help you keep an eye on your credit and may help you identify security issues quickly.
 While you may have access to free credit monitoring, for more expansive security, you might consider purchasing an identity theft protection product like Discover Identity Theft Protection.

 Next steps